Son Adam - circa 1981

 AMERICAN MADE products.

-After a multifaceted career as a Textile/Surface Designer, encompassing a variety of markets, I now concentrate on two artistic endeavors: hand etching portraits and scenes on memorials and Botanical Illustration.
+After a multifaceted career as a Textile/Surface Designer, encompassing a variety of markets, Pat now concentrates on two artistic endeavors: hand etching portraits and scenes on memorials and Botanical Illustration.
 The etchings bring comfort to families, friends, communities and those seeking to memorialize loved ones, heroes and important events.
 It is a compelling form of Surface Design and is gratifying work.

-The Botanical Illustration is a practice I have aspired to since taking my first "Nature Study" class at the Fashion Institute of Technology.
-Although I have painted thousands of flowers in my Textile days, this form of illustration is scientific and challenging.
-I am working towards my "Certificate in Botanical Illustration" from the New York Botanical Garden.
-I am loving this new chapter in my life and artistic practice.
+The Botanical Illustration is a practice Pat aspired to since taking her first "Nature Study" class at the Fashion Institute of Technology.
+Although having painted thousands of flowers in her Textile days, this form of illustration proved scientific and challenging.
+Pat received her "Certificate in Botanical Art and Illustration" from the New York Botanical Garden in Spring 0f 2021.

-I consider myself extremely fortunate to have worked solely as a Textile & Surface Designer for my entire career.
-It is a profession I have been passionate about and fascinated with since childhood.
-This first love had endured a lifetime.
-My current work is on granite - a most permanent "surface".
+Pat considers herself extremely fortunate to have worked solely as a Textile & Surface Designer for her entire career.
+It is a profession she has been passionate about and fascinated with since childhood.
+This first love has endured a lifetime.
+Her current work is on granite - a most permanent "surface".

-In 2011 I traveled to Italy and visited designers, mills and museums, including the Ratti Foundation and Ratti print plant, Antico Setificio, Tessitura Taborelli and Picchi amongst others.
-It was fascinating and educational to see what has changed and what has remained the same in our industry.
+In 2011 Pat traveled to Italy and visited designers, mills and museums, including the Ratti Foundation and Ratti print plant, Antico Setificio, Tessitura Taborelli and Picchi amongst others.
+It was fascinating and educational to see what had changed and what had remained the same in our industry.

-Invited as an Arts-In-Education professional with Eastern Suffolk BOCES, and as a speaker for independent organizations I share my knowledge and love of design by giving workshops and presentations to students, faculty and community organizations throughout Long Island.
+Invited as an Arts-In-Education professional with Eastern Suffolk BOCES, and as a speaker for independent organizations Pat shared her knowledge and love of design by giving workshops and presentations to students, faculty and community organizations throughout Long Island.

 Yellow No 5 design Studio originated in 1995 with myself (Pat Dooling, nee Giancontieri) and Malgosia Bromirska, (formerly of Ann Klein, one of the industry’s top textile designers and a true master in color), partnering to create one of the industry’s top service studios.